bagtf3/community_cookbook/README.md

 # community_cookbook
 Home for the Community Cookbook codebase

-This is a web application that allows users to upload recipes to share with others and search for new recipes.
-The goal of this project is to eliminate the "food blog" effect when seeking a recipe on this.
-This app is to be simple and to the point.
+This is the home for UI code support the Community Cookbook web application.
+Files and projects related to the UI/UX will be stored here.